parleh-mate/singapore-parliament-speeches-dbt/docs/columns/is_topic_constitutional.md

 {% docs is_topic_constitutional %}

-'Is Topic Constitutional' is a boolean field indicating whether the topic concerns a constitution amendment.
+TRUE if topic concerns a constitution amendment.

 This applies only if: